Welcome to my website. I started turning

 sealed very nicely but I wanted it to seal more bottles

-the crowd!
+and seal better.
 I knew the cork shape was the best way

 to go but my stoppers were selling so well that I kept